nloum/InfisicalDotNet/readme.md

 // Add services to the container.
 ```

-Or you can avoid specifying the service token, which grabs it from the `INFISICAL_SERVICE_TOKEN` environment variable behind the scenes:
+Or you can avoid specifying the service token, in which case it uses the `INFISICAL_SERVICE_TOKEN` environment variable behind the scenes:

 ```csharp
 using InfisicalDotNet;